Aiden01/Arlia/README.md

 ### Paradigmes:

  - Object-oriented sowing (not all notions are respected) ;
- - Semi functional (not all notions are respected) ;
+ - Has functional concepts ;
  - Handling exceptions ;
- - Using implicit templateting and a few meta programming ;
+ - Using templating ;
  - Using type inference ;
  - [Using dependent types](https://en.wikipedia.org/wiki/Dependent_type) ;
  - Is an [array language](https://en.wikipedia.org/wiki/Array_programming).